 FXU Sea Swimming – The Falmouth and Exeter Students Union Sea Swimming society meets every Sunday at 1pm of Gyllyngvase Beach.
 All abilities are welcome from those who fancy a dip in the shallows to those who want a more intense swim.
 The group swim all year round and in the cooler months warm up with a hot chocolate or pint after the swim to warm up.
 At the end of every year, the group also go on tour either in Cornwall or North Devon.
 Open to Falmouth or Exeter students, you can find more information here.

 Tidal pools, waterfalls and quarries, oh my!
-Cornwall is filled with various wild swimming locations, each unique for their own reasons.
-We could be seen as biased when we say that our number one sea swimming spot is by Pendennis Point, only a stone’s throw away from St Michaels.
+Cornwall is filled with various wild swimming locations to discover on your next visit or through one of our sea swim events, and each location is unique for their own reasons.
+Aside from the hive of wild swimming traffic already mentioned - from sea swim beginners to experts - at Gylly Beach, we could be seen as biased when we say that our number one sea swimming spot is by Pendennis Point, only a short walk along the beaches from St Michaels.
 With crystal clear waters and secluded beaches (even in the summer), this secret spot is perfect for your first dip in the sea.

 Alternatively, if you want to travel further afield, there are plenty of hidden gems spread across the county.
 From Goldiggins Quarry on Bodmin Moor, an hour and a half’s drive North East of the hotel but perfect for both experienced cliff jumpers and children in the gentle shallows, to Portheras Cove, an hour’s drive West and a real locals beach off the beaten track.
 With its tropical waters, beautiful sandy cove and sheer cliffs at the northern end, this spot is well worth the search for a wild swim away from the masses.